 Parenting with your Ex (Co-Parenting)

 Explore age-based considerations and examples of parenting schedules with Oregon’s Parenting Plan Guide.
+If your child is 3 and under, explore parenting time schedules and considerations for babies and toddlers.

 While many parents use google docs or other on-line calendars to coordinate parenting schedules and medical appointments, another popular app is Our Family Wizard.